-Services that are covered for you What you must pay when you get these services sharing of \$5 to \$40 may apply.
-If the doctor provides you services in addition to Outpatient Diagnostic and Therapeutic Radiology Services, separate cost sharing of \$5 to \$40 may apply. \$150 out-of-pocket limit for outpatient diagnostic procedures, tests and lab services \$150 out-of-pocket limit for outpatient diagnostic and therapeutic radiological services The \$150 out-of-pocket limit is per day and applies to the following combination of services: Outpatient Diagnostic Procedures/Tests, Outpatient Diagnostic Radiological Services, and Outpatient X-ray services.
-Once the out-of-pocket limit is met, such additional outpatient services rendered on that day are paid by the plan at 100%.
-The following services are NOT included in this daily out-of-pocket limit: Lab services (\$0 cost share) and Medicare-covered therapeutic radiology services (20% coinsurance applies).
+Services that are covered for you What you must pay when you get these services Diagnostic tests and procedures: In-network: - Standard network: \$175 copay - AHN network: \$75 copay Out-of-network (POS) : 40% of the cost; subject to POS deductible \$175 copay per day applies to the following combination of services: Outpatient diagnostic Procedures/Tests, Outpatient Diagnostic Radiological Services, and Outpatient X-ray services.
+Once the copay is met, such additional outpatient services rendered on that day are paid by the Plan at 100%.
+The following services are NOT included in this daily out-of-pocket limit: Lab services (\$0 cost share) and Medicare- covered therapeutic radiology services (20% coinsurance applies). \$75 copay per day applies to the following combination of services provided by AHN providers : Outpatient diagnostic Procedures/ Tests, Outpatient Diagnostic Radiological Services, and Outpatient X-ray services.
+Once the copay is met, such